BrockDSL/Intro_to_Open_Refine_Workshop/README.md

 ![DSL Logo](dsl_logo.png)

-# Intro to Data Visualization
+# Intro to Open Refine
- Workshop file for Intro to Data Visualization
+Files for the Intro to Open Refine workshop